yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-port/04-conditional-coloring/README.md

 }
 ```

-Now, we can assign the color to the ellipse element in `createVisual`.
+Now, we can assign the color to the ellipse element in [createVisual](https://docs.yworks.com/yfileshtml/api/PortStyleBase#createVisual).

 ```
 const color = this.getColor(graph, port)